Grand Theft Auto: Vice City Stories

 - Analog sensitivity was increased in the Japanese version.

-- The Japanese version applies a three star wanted level instead of a two star one in the mission Purple Haze, after recovering the van full of drugs.
+- The Japanese version applies a three star wanted level instead of a two star one in the missions Jive Drive (after taking out the attacking Cholos) and Purple Haze (after taking out the drug thieves and retrieving the van).

 - Like with other 3D Universe Grand Theft Auto games, blood was removed in the German version.